KWA Walks Programme

 A steady traverse with dramatic views of La Gomera takes us up to the Teno plateau.
 We then circle around the plateau to reveal dramatic views of the north – western coast and pass a couple of goat farms before visiting the hamlet of Teno Alta, where, naturally, goat cheese and honey is for sale.
 A short detour gives us a dramatic views eastward along the coast.4.5 hrs.

-Thursday - Teide National Park.
-Observatory El Portillo.
-New!
+Thursday – Teide National Park.
+Coral des Ninos-Parador

-A recently-opened route that takes us to the rim of the Canadas, 1,000ft. with an incredible bird’s- eye view of the plateau below and Mt.
+A recently-opened route takes us to the rim of the Canadas, the huge volcanic plateau at 7,000ft. with an incredible bird’s- eye view of the plateau below and Mt.
 Teide directly opposite.
-A gentle descent takes us to the Visitors’ center and the café.
-4.50hrs
+Here, the feeling of being on the moon is modified somewhat with a variety of shrubs, birds and the footprints of rabbits.
+A gentle descent takes us to the Visitors’ center and café.
+4.30hrs